 Software Working Steps to Migrate the Data

 Step 2.
 Mark the Teams checkbox & enable Teams & Channel creation.
-Also, mark allows “groups workload migration” if required.
+Also, Mark allows “groups workload migration” if required.

 Step 3.
-Fill in the credentials for Office 365 admin account in both source & destination windows.
+Fill in the credentials for the Office 365 admin account in both source & destination windows.

 Step 4.
 Add & validate User IDs, Teams, and Groups via Fetch Users, Import Users, or Download template options.